Skip to content

 • Use nodes like Edit Fields to create or reshape output fields

-If you want more insight into how data moves between nodes, see Key Concepts: Data Flow.
+If you want more insight into how data moves between nodes, see Data Structure and Item Linking.

 Using Browser Nodes